jacobtomlinson/website/content/posts/2020/2020-02-19-dask-clusters-overview.md

 As shown at the beginning a Dask cluster is a combination of scheduler, workers and clients which enable distributed execution of Python functions.
 Setting up your own cluster on your own machines is straight forward, but there is such a variety of ways to provision infrastructure that we now have a number of ways of automating this.

+This variation opens up a number of questions about how we can improve things

 ### Do we need more fixed cluster options?

 While covering the various cluster managers we only covered one fixed cluster implementation, the Helm chart.
 Is there a requirement for more fixed clusters?
-Examples may be a CloudFormation or Terraform templates which follow the same structure as the Helm chart, providing a Jupyter service, Dask scheduler and fixed number of workers.
+Examples may be a [CloudFormation](https://aws.amazon.com/cloudformation/) or [Terraform](https://www.terraform.io/) templates which follow the same structure as the Helm chart, providing a Jupyter service, Dask scheduler and fixed number of workers.

+### Can we bridge some gaps?

+Could the Dask Kubernetes cluster manager connect to an existing cluster that was built using the Helm chart to then perform adaptive scaling?
+I've been asked this a lot but it is currently unclear how to get to this position.
+The cluster manager and Helm chart use different Kubernetes resources to achieve the same goal, so some unification would be needed before this is possible.

 ### Are ephemeral clusters too ephemeral?